Geometric structures in Topology, Geometry, Global Analysis and Dynamics: Domination, Monotonicity and Anosov maps

 Problem \ref{pr:Hopfaspherical} has a complete affirmative answer in dimensions $\leq 3$ and in all other known cases in higher dimensions, such as for nilpotent manifolds.
 Finally, concerning the case of self-maps, we have the following strong version of Problem \ref{p:Hopf5.26} for aspherical manifolds:

 \begin{prob}\cite[Problem 1.2]{NeoHopf} Is every self-map of an aspherical manifold either a homotopy equivalence (when the degree is $\pm1$) or homotopic to a non-trivial covering? \end{prob}

-If moreover ``homotopy equivalence" is replaced by ``homotopic to a homeomorphism" (in other words, {\em is every self-map of an aspherical manifold homotopic to a covering?}), then Problem \ref{pr:Hopfasphericalstrong} becomes a strong version of the Borel conjecture.
+If moreover ``homotopy equivalence" is replaced by ``homotopic to a homeomorphism" (in other words, {\em is every self-map of an aspherical manifold homotopic to a covering?}), then Problem \ref{pr:Hopfasphericalstrong} becomes a strong version of the Borel conjecture , which asserts that any homotopy equivalence between closed aspherical manifolds is homotopy to a homeomorphism.